Into You (Ariana Grande song): Music video

-Directed by Hannah Lux Davis, the song's music video made its premiere at midnight May 24, 2016 on Vevo.
+Directed by Hannah Lux Davis, the song's music video made its premiere at midnight May 24, 2016, on Vevo.
 Hours before its release, Grande teased the video with photos from the shoot via Twitter.
 The music video begins with the title "Into You" on the screen, with a desert background.
-Several shots of Grande are shown of her in the desert, while others show her riding on the back of a motorcycle with the guest star Don Benjamin.
-The video continues with them together and they go on to enter a motel titled "Honeymoon Inn".
+Several shots of Grande are shown in the desert, while others show her riding on the back of a motorcycle with the guest star Don Benjamin.
+The video continues with them together, and they go on to enter a motel titled "Honeymoon Inn".
 Various shots show the two hanging out and being playful inside and outside the motel.
 The video switches to Grande being in a party filled with other people and a man who may represent one of her ex-boyfriends or her husband.
-In the party, Grande is interested in other things, but the man pulls her arm and she unwillingly smiles at the cameras.
+At the party, Grande is interested in other things, but the man pulls her arm, and she unwillingly smiles at the cameras.
 Grande and Benjamin, who is apparently one of the man's bodyguards, make eye contact while Grande sees the man kiss and hug other women.
 Grande then gets up and leaves, with Benjamin following behind her.
-The two stay together after the party and the video concludes with Grande and Benjamin riding on a motorcycle, as is shown in the beginning.
+The two stay together after the party, and the video concludes with Grande and Benjamin riding on a motorcycle, as is shown in the beginning.

 The music video spawned four nominations at the 2016 MTV Video Music Awards in the categories for Best Female Video, Best Pop Video, Best Editing, and Best Cinematography.
 On YouTube, the music video reached one billion views on July 17, 2023.